UzmaHasan/KCRL/README.md

 # KCRL: Prior Knowledge Based Causal Discovery With Reinforcement Learning
-This is the public repository of the code implementation for KCRL by Uzma Hasan and Md Osman Gani.
+This is the public repository of the code implementation for KCRL.
 We provide a codebase so that readers can reproduce our experiments.

 ## Requirements
 The code is tested with the following configuration: